 Next, take a single Mr. Coffee styled filter and shape it evenly over the end of your jar or glass or whatever you are using.
 Try to center it pretty good — but it doesn’t have to be perfect.
-Next, invert the jar and filter and press it into the measuring scoop.
-Press and spin the jar around a little bit to get nice tight edge in the filter paper at the bottom of the measuring cup.
+Next, invert the jar and filter, and press it into the measuring scoop.
+Press and spin the jar around a little bit to get a nice tight edge in the filter paper at the bottom of the measuring cup.

 Remove the jar, leaving a cup-shaped filter in the measuring scoop.
-Add one scoop, or about 2 teaspoons of your favorite ground coffee to this paper-filter-cup — more or less to taste.
+Add one scoop or about 2 teaspoons of your favorite ground coffee to this paper-filter cup — more or less to taste.
 The typical coffee scoops that come with makers hold about 7 grams of coffee which is just about right.
 Give the cup a slight shake to evenly spread the grounds across the bottom of the filter, and then use your finger to gently fold over the extra filter material, completely covering the ground coffee.

 For a really well-formed pod, you can place the jar into the scoop one last time and press down really hard with the palm of your hand.

 Be Sure To Place SMOOTH-SIDE-DOWN In Your Machine

 Finally, invert the scoop and pop out your homemade pod.
 They cost a lot less, work just as well as the real thing and you can use your favorite coffee instead of the standard fare.
 I found that the best coffee to use with this method is any of the Melitta variety because not only is the coffee excellent, but the powdery grind makes most other brands look quite coarse by comparison.